 Constructed around 1840, the Jacob Bowman House is an early example of a vernacular Greek Revival-style house in Shenandoah County and the Shenandoah Valley.
 Set on six acres, the two-story, hipped-roof, frame house features many well-preserved details and remains largely unaltered from its original construction.
 Also standing on the property are six historically contributing buildings or structures including a circa-1880 bank barn and a stable built around the same time, and the foundational remains of a springhouse that dates to around 1850.
 Overall, the property has a high degree of historic integrity of location, setting, design, and workmanship.
-Jacob Bowman was a direct descendent of European families who settled the northern Shenandoah Valley in the first half of the 18th century.
+Jacob Bowman was a direct descendant of European families who settled the northern Shenandoah Valley in the first half of the 18th century.

 VLR: Virginia Landmarks Register